The Certified Healthcare Documentation Specialist Program

 Ready to Dive In?

-Register online now to enroll in the Certified Healthcare Documentation Specialist program.
+Sign up online now to start the Certified Healthcare Documentation Specialist program.

 This program prepares Learners to work with confidential information in traditional office settings.
 The skills and knowledge you’ll learn throughout your training may be applied in care clinics, surgical centers, hospital settings, and other healthcare environments.